-With now available on all major platforms, gamers should be jumping into the action as William "B.J."
+With Wolfenstein: The New Order now available on all major platforms, gamers should be jumping into the action as William "B.J."
 Blazkowicz.
 Throwing a twist into how World War II actually played out, the team at Bethesda Softworks have produced what is perhaps one of the best campaigns since The Last of Us in 2013.

 Since anyone who picks up this game is bound to get stuck at some point, we at Prima Games wanted to put together this free walkthrough, helping you keep the good times rolling as you fight the Nazi regime.